-Skiing the Pipestone Trail at Lake Louise
+X-Cross Skiing At Lake Louise

-On our second day of cross-country skiing at Banff National Park , Bob and I had decided on the Pipestone Trail system and were planning on tackling a trail of moderate difficulty for our second ski of the season.
+On our second day of X-country skiing at Banff National Park , Bob and I had decided on the Pipestone Trail system and were planning on tackling a trail of moderate difficulty for our second ski of the season.
 The extreme conditions forced us to opt for one of the easy trails instead.

 We were staying at Lake Louise Inn in Lake Louise Village a short 10-minute drive from the trailhead for the Pipestone Trail system.
 Our location provided quick and easy access to a variety of ski and snowshoe trails as well as shopping, eateries, outdoor outfitters and skating at Lake Louise.